Boston Trust Act: Developments during the second Trump administration

 In a community [like Boston] where over a quarter of your residents were born in another country, if people are afraid to drop their kids off at school or call 911 when they need help or share information when they actually have information to report about a crime that happened, that makes everyone less safe...So [Boston is] really focused on being that home for everyone.

 In June, U.S. Attorney General Pam Bondi sent Wu and mayors of 31 other cities letters demanding they end "sanctuary city" policies or face loss of federal funding and potential legal action.
 Wu responded with letter and press conference in which she defended the city's policies, crediting them with building trust between local law enforcement and communities that she asserted has been integral to partnerships that have made Boston "safe and welcoming".

 A poll conducted by Emerson College Polling September 2–3 (immediately before the United States v.
 Boston lawsuit was filed) of likely Boston mayoral election voters found 67% approval and 23% disapproval for Wu's decision to refuse to abandon the city's sanctuary city policy.
 Approval for this decision was marginally higher than Wu's overall job performance approval (66% approval and 24% disapproval).
 On September 9, 2025 (days after the filing of the lawsuit and amid the federal government's focus on her administration's enforcement of the ordinance), Wu secured a landslide vote share in the preliminary round of Boston's mayoral election.

 United States v.
 Boston lawsuit

 On September 4, 2025, Attorney General Bondi filed a lawsuit in the United States District Court for the District of Massachusetts against the City of Boston and Boston Police Department (additionally naming Mayor Wu and the Boston Police Department and its commissioner, Michael Cox, as defendants) arguing that the city's continued adherence to the Boston Trust Act was a violation of federal law.
 The lawsuit characterizes the policy as "obstructionist", and alleges it interferes with federal immigration enforcement.

+The city has motioned for the case to be dismissed, asserting that the municipal policy is not in conflict with federal law.